tst-ccamp/earthenterprise_wiki/Build-Instructions.md

 # Building Portable Server on Linux and Windows

 A Python script for building the Portable Server for Linux and Windows is being reviewed.
-Upon approval, and merging, Portable Server would be built as follows:
+Upon approval, and merging, Portable Server would be built as described in the following subsections.

+Software build prerequisites:

+    * Python
+    * Python pexpect installed
+    * Swig with support for Python
+    * g++

+Portable run-time prerequisites:

+    * Python
+    * Python tornado installed

+## Portable on Linux

+Make sure you have Python, the `pexpect` Pip package, as well as `tornado`, g++, and Swig with Python support installed.
+E.g.:

+    sudo apt-get install g++ python python-pexpect python-tornado swig

+Run

     earthenterprise/earth_enterprise/src/portableserver/build.py

-If you run on Linux, the script will produce a compressed archive with a name that looks like `earthenterprise/earth_enterprise/src/portableserver/build/portableserver-linux-5.1.3-20170412.tar.gz`.
+The build script will produce a compressed archive with a name that looks like `earthenterprise/earth_enterprise/src/portableserver/build/portableserver-linux-5.1.3-20170412.tar.gz`.
 The build date part of the file name will change depending on the day you build.
-On Windows the file name would look like `portableserver-linux-5.1.3-20170412.zip`.

-To run Portable Server from one of these archive packages:
+To run Portable Server from this archive package:

     1. Extract all archive contents
     2. cd portableserver-linux-5.1.3-20170412/server/ #(substituting your extracted directory)
     3. python portable_server.py

-You can edit `portableserver-linux-5.1.3-20170412/server/portable.cfg` and `portableserver-windows-5.1.3-20170412/server/remote.cfg` for your configuration needs before starting the server.
+You can edit `portableserver-linux-5.1.3-20170412/server/portable.cfg` and `portableserver-linux-5.1.3-20170412/server/remote.cfg` for your configuration needs before starting the server.

+To clean build files, run

+    earthenterprise/earth_enterprise/src/portableserver/build.py --clean

+## Portable on Windows

+Make sure you have [MinGW](http://www.mingw.org/) with a g++ compiler, [Swig](http://www.swig.org/download.html) with support for Python, and [Python](https://www.python.org/downloads/) 2.7 or later installed.

+Once you have Python installed, make sure you have `pexpect` and `tornado` installed.
+E.g.:

+    cd \Python27\Scripts
+    pip install pexpect tornado

+Run

+    python earthenterprise\earth_enterprise\src\portableserver\build.py

+The build script will produce a compressed archive with a name that looks like `earthenterprise\earth_enterprise\src\portableserver\build\portableserver-windows-5.1.3-20170412.zip`.
+The build date part of the file name will change depending on the day you build.

+To run Portable Server from this archive package:

+    1. Extract all archive contents
+    2. cd portableserver-windows-5.1.3-20170412\server\ #(substituting your extracted directory)
+    3. python portable_server.py

+You can edit `portableserver-windows-5.1.3-20170412\server\portable.cfg` and `portableserver-windows-5.1.3-20170412\server\remote.cfg` for your configuration needs before starting the server.

-To clean build files, run with the `-c`, or `--clean` command-line parameter.
+To clean build files, run

+    python earthenterprise\earth_enterprise\src\portableserver\build.py --clean